gustavoc82/Data-Feeds-and-Technology/README.md

 For this submission, you will explore the use of C# and Excel to keep track of the pricing of various properties.
 You are required to implement various useful statistical calculations which will allow you to gain further insight into the overall trends of the property market.

-You are provided with skeleton code which includes an already implemented command line interface, which functions according to the menu presented when the application is run:
+You are provided with an skeleton code which includes an already implemented command-line interface, which functions according to the menu presented when the application is run:

 ```
 Select an option (1,2,3,4,5) or enter 'x' to quit...
 1: Add Property
 2: Calculate Mean
 3: Calculate Variance
-4: Calcualte Minimum
+4: Calculate Minimum
-5: Calcualte Maximum
+5: Calculate Maximum
 ```

 For this submission, complete the following tasks: